jovotech/jovo-framework/docs/06_integrations/databases/README.md

 ## DynamoDB

 The DynamoDB integration allows you to store user session data in the NoSQL service running on AWS.
-This integration is especially convenient if you’re running your voice app on AWS Lambda.
+This integration is especially convenient if you're running your voice app on AWS Lambda.
 Learn more about DynamoDB here: [aws.amazon.com/dynamodb](https://aws.amazon.com/dynamodb/).

 ### DynamoDB for Apps Hosted on AWS Lambda